JoshPattman/jpf/README.md

 ## Core Concepts

-- jpf aims to separate the various components of building a robust interation with an LLM for three main reasons:
+- jpf aims to separate the various components of building a robust interaction with an LLM for three main reasons:
-  - **Resuability**: Build up a set of components you find useful, and write less repeated code.
+  - **Reusability**: Build up a set of components you find useful, and write less repeated code.
-  - **Flexibility**: Write code in a way that easily allows you to extend the LLM's capabilities - for example you can add cache to an LLM without changing a single line of buisness logic.
+  - **Flexibility**: Write code in a way that easily allows you to extend the LLM's capabilities - for example you can add cache to an LLM without changing a single line of business logic.
   - **Testability**: Each component being an atomic piece of logic allows you to unit test and mock each and every piece of logic in isolation.
 - Below are the core components you will need to understand to write code with jpf: